Wilson Collegiate Tennis Camps at University of Denver

 • Price: Session I Full Day: $695; Session II Full Day: $695; Session III Full Day: $695

-Camps are led by Camp Directors Drew Eberly, Head Men’s Tennis Coach at the University of Denver, and Paul Wardlaw, Head Women’s Tennis Coach at the University of Denver.
-Drew Eberly’s credentials include being the 2024 ITA Mountain Regional Coach of the Year, a three-time Summit League Coach of the Year (2023, 2024, 2025), the 2016 ITA Mountain Regional Assistant Coach of the Year, and a 2008 ITA All-American at Ohio State, where he was a two-time team captain, ranks in the top 10 in the program’s record books for combined wins, and won three Big Ten regular-season and tournament titles, as well as the 2003 Illinois state singles title; he holds a bachelor’s degree from Ohio State (2009) and a master’s degree in real estate and construction management from the University of Denver (2020).
-Paul Wardlaw’s credentials include being the 2023 ITA Mountain Regional Coach of the Year, a four-time Summit League Coach of the Year (2022–2025), the 2009 ITA East Regional Coach of the Year at Brown University, the 2000 ITA Division III Women’s Coach of the Decade and 1993 ITA Division III National Coach of the Year at Kenyon College, and former head coach positions at Brown (2004–18) with a 137–106 record and national rankings in nine seasons including as high as No. 29, and at Iowa (1997–2004) with four NCAA tournament appearances including the Round of 16 in 1999 and a final record of 83–78 with national team rankings in each of seven seasons.
+The camp is led by Camp Director Drew Eberly, Head Men’s Tennis Coach at the University of Denver, and Camp Director Paul Wardlaw, Head Women’s Tennis Coach at the University of Denver.
+Drew Eberly’s credentials include 2024 ITA Mountain Regional Coach of the Year, three-time Summit League Coach of the Year (2023, 2024, 2025), 2016 ITA Mountain Regional Assistant Coach of the Year, and 2008 ITA All-American at Ohio State, where he was a two-time team captain, ranked in the top 10 in the school record books for combined wins, and was part of three Big Ten regular-season and tournament title teams.
+He won the 2003 Illinois state singles title and holds a bachelor’s degree from Ohio State (’09) and a master’s degree in real estate and construction management from the University of Denver (’20).
+Paul Wardlaw’s credentials include 2023 ITA Mountain Regional Coach of the Year, four-time Summit League Coach of the Year (2022, 2023, 2024, 2025), 2009 ITA East Regional Coach of the Year at Brown University, 2000 ITA DIII Women’s Coach of the Decade at Kenyon College, and 1993 ITA DIII National Coach of the Year at Kenyon College, along with a 137–106 record in 14 seasons at Brown and four NCAA tournament appearances at Iowa, including a Round of 16 run in 1999.

-Parent feedback about Wilson Collegiate Tennis Camps notes that coaching staff are friendly, connect well with kids, and handle a spread of abilities, and that instructors are attentive and provide individual feedback with each session having a deliberate focus.
-Parents report that beginners have learned a lot and enjoyed the camp, that the camp offers good exercise and time well spent, and that some campers have chosen to attend tennis camp for the whole summer instead of other camps.
-Parents also mention that their children are tired at the end of the day, that coaches are engaging and teach skills to improve tennis, and that the hours work well for working parents.
+Parent testimonials report that coaching staff are friendly, connect well with kids, and handle a spread of abilities.
+Parents note that instructors are attentive, provide individual feedback, and that every session has a deliberate focus rather than unstructured play.
+One parent reports that a beginner camper learned a lot and enjoyed the camp, and another notes that their daughter enjoyed the camp enough to request staying in tennis camp for the whole summer.
+Other parents mention that their children are tired at the end of the day, that coaches are engaging and teach skills the campers can use, and that the hours work well for working parents.
+Testimonials from other Wilson Collegiate Tennis Camps locations mention positive experiences training with college players, exposure to a college tennis environment, and campers returning for multiple summers because they enjoy playing tennis all day, games, making friends, and the coaching and instruction.

 • Ages: 10–18 years old